ndilling/CSCRPG/README.md

 We suggest running this game on a personal computer as opposed to a school computer.

-Make sure pygame, json, and OS are installed on your personal computer / imported.
+Make sure pygame, json, matplotlib, and OS are installed on your personal computer / imported.
+Make sure to install and run your file from the Terminal.

-Matplotlib needs to be installed on the computer as well.

 Hit "n" for a new game / to start game.
 Choose any of the 5 options that are presented.